ByteRookie/AGS_Service/README.md

   ✅ HomeKit player absent
 ```

-If the tests cannot be executed (for example if the `tests` folder was not
+If the tests cannot be executed (for example if the
+`custom_components/ags_service/tests` folder was not installed), the
-installed), the notification shows a failure header such as:
+notification shows a failure header such as:

 ```
 ❌ AGS Service Tests Failed